-MUSC 240 Advanced Keyboard Studies for the Professional Musician - For music majors.
+MUSC 240 Advanced Keyboard Skills I - For music majors.
 A continuation of 140/141 at a more intensive level.
 Skills on note and clef reading, melodic patterns, chord progressions, finger technique, transposition, harmonization, improvisation, and sight-reading.
 Diverse repertoire and class performance.
 Cannot be audited.
-Prepares the music education major for the required piano proficiency.
+Two hours each week.
 Prerequisite: consent of instructor.
 1 credit.

-MUSC 241 Advanced Keyboard Studies for the Professional Musician II - For music majors.
+MUSC 241 Advanced Keyboard Skills II - For music majors.
 A continuation of 240 at a more intensive level.
-Skills on note and clef reading, melodic patterns, chord progressions, finger technique, transposition, harmonization, improvisation, and sight-reading.
+Skills on note and clef reading, melodic patterns, chord progressions, finger technique, transposition, harmonization, improvisation, and sightreading.
 Diverse repertoire and class performance.
 Cannot be audited.
-With successful completion of this course with a grade of B or better, the music education major fulfills the required piano proficiency.
 Prerequisite: consent of instructor.
 1 credit.

 MUSC 243 Basic Conducting - Study of and experience with the basic techniques of choral and instrumental conducting.
-Prerequisite: 123 or consent of instructor.
+Prerequisite: 211 or consent of instructor.
 2 credits.